The most shoplifted food item in the U.S. is candy.

 Each week Miss Kathleen provides links to a variety of stories about libraries, authors, and books.

-Today's mentalfloss.com Brain Game Think Thursday challenge needs only a number for a solution.
+Today's mentalfloss.com Brain Game Think Thursday challenge takes you on a trip to our continental cohort, South America.

 The 25 Top Summer Olympics Countries.

 The IOC surprised people this week by cutting wrestling from the official Olympic program.
 They've slashed a number of sports over the years.
 Should they bring back any of these?